Azure/azure-sdk/docs/policies/repobranching.md

 Format of the tag should be `<package-name>_<package-version>`

+**_Note:_** Our release tags should be considered immutable and we should avoid updating or deleting them after we have pushed them.
+If you need to update or delete one for some exceptional case please reach out the engineering system team to discuss options.

 ## Release branches

 There are potentially 3 different types of release branches in the order of preference: